Os Trigonum Syndrome 2026: Posterior Ankle Pain | DPM

 Os Trigonum Syndrome Treatment in Michigan: Conservative Care and Surgical Excision

 Michigan dancers, gymnasts, soccer players, and other athletes requiring maximal plantarflexion who develop posterior ankle pain should be evaluated for os trigonum syndrome — impingement of the accessory os trigonum bone (present in approximately 10% of the population) between the talus and calcaneus with forced plantarflexion.
 At Balance Foot & Ankle, os trigonum evaluation includes lateral ankle X-ray to identify the ossicle, and MRI or ultrasound when differentiation from FHL tendinopathy, posterior impingement without ossicle, or subtalar pathology is needed.
 Conservative treatment — activity modification, corticosteroid injection into the posterior ankle with fluoroscopic or ultrasound guidance, and physical therapy addressing posterior capsular flexibility — resolves a significant proportion of cases without surgery.
 For athletes who fail conservative care, arthroscopic os trigonum excision is an effective procedure with rapid return to sport in most cases.
-Michigan athletes with posterior ankle pain limiting their sport should call Balance Foot & Ankle at (810) 206-1402 for evaluation at our Howell or Bloomfield Hills office.
+Michigan athletes with posterior ankle pain limiting their sport should call Balance Foot & Ankle at (810) 206-1402 for evaluation at our Howell or Bloomfield Township office.

 Related Treatment Guides

-Michigan patients experiencing foot or ankle problems can schedule an appointment at Balance Foot & Ankle — with locations in Howell (4330 E Grand River) and Bloomfield Hills (43494 Woodward Ave #208).
+Michigan patients experiencing foot or ankle problems can schedule an appointment at Balance Foot & Ankle — with locations in Howell (4330 E Grand River) and Bloomfield Township (43494 Woodward Ave #208).
 Call (810) 206-1402 for same-week availability.

 Related Patient Guides